1. Home

 How to add auto captions/subtitles to your MS Teams recordings

-This guide will walk you through how to upload your Microsoft Teams meeting recordings to Microsoft Stream for processing with auto transcription (subtitling) and sharing.
 Transcriptions are big boost for accessibility as they allow your learners to have access to a texted-based version of the speech in your meeting recording.

 Get the most out of your captions